As world looks to Ukraine, did Russia just take Belarus?

 Russia has de facto "occupied" its neighbour Belarus, MEPs have warned, even as the world's attention focuses on Ukraine.

-"The recent deployment of Russian troops in Belarus poses a threat to Ukraine, Poland, Lithuania, Latvia and the whole Europe.
+"The recent deployment of Russian troops in Belarus poses a threat to Ukraine, Poland, Lithuania, Latvia, and the whole of Europe.
 It may also be a part of the ultimate plan to subjugate and occupy Belarus," the MEPs said in an open letter to the heads of other EU institutions on Tuesday (1 February).

 Join EUobserver today